2021 Fall Grants Awarded

 $30,848 awarded

-The funds awarded will enable the district in purchasing eight, 70” Titanium Promethean Boards (including installation and integrated chrome boxes).
-This grant is essential to help sustain its desire to promote 21st century learning skills and maintaining a 21st century learning environment.
+The funds awarded will enable the district to purchase eight 70” Titanium Promethean Boards (including installation and integrated chrome boxes).
+This grant is essential to help sustain its desire to promote 21st-century learning skills and maintain a 21st-century learning environment.
 Approval of this grant helps the district to move forward in replacing broken or outdated technology despite deep cuts in State funding,

 Promethean Boards have enhanced features not available on the current SMARTBoards.
-For example, Promethean Boards connect directly to a teacher's Google Drive and students’ Chrome Books; these tools will not only enhance our digital learning environment, but they will help make processes for connecting easier and more accessible for staff.
+For example, Promethean Boards connect directly to a teacher's Google Drive and students’ Chrome Books; these tools will enhance our digital learning environment and help make connecting processes easier and more accessible for staff.
 According to the Promethean's website and a recent study they conducted, 93% of educators believe that technology helps to improve pupils' research skills, and 84% of educators believe that technology helps to improve pupils' technical literacy (The State of Technology in Education Report 2016).

 Additionally, 82% of teachers believe that educational technology accelerates learning in their classrooms: however, high workloads for over half of these same teachers (57%) have led to underutilization of the very same tools that streamline processes and lesson prep time, Promethean Boards help to resolve this by providing an interactive display that powers up in seconds, provides an intuitive use-interface, and utilizes educational and productivity-based applications from the Google Play Store.